 Dave is an engineering professor at Lafayette College and a veteran eagle-watcher.
 His expertise includes fluid flows in the boundary layer and impacts of topography.
 He has published widely-used models of orographic lift and eagle flight over complex terrain.

-Erynn is the State Raptor Specialist with the Maine Department of Inland Fisheries and Wildlife.
+Erynn is the Raptor Specialist with the Maine Department of Inland Fisheries and Wildlife.
+She has worked for over 10 years coordinating and implementing statewide raptor research and monitoring.
+She also serves on the Atlantic Flyway Council Raptor Committee.

 Chris is the Principal Onshore Biologist for Orsted, the Danish multinational energy company.
 He has over a dozen years experience working in the wind industry on wildlife issues, and previously was a research biologist at Hawk Mountain Sanctuary.